bruceravel/larch-plugin-tutorial/mback/details.md

 `plot` and so on.
 Unlike the example given in the MBACK plugin, the function name and the symbol name *are not the same!*

-The symbol name is how the users access the function from the Larch command line.
+The symbol name is how the user accesses the function from the Larch command line.
 However, when authoring a plugin -- when *programming* with Larch -- you do not have access to the symbol names in the same way.
 To use a function, you must import and use the function name.